justinsgithub/Oh-My-LazyVim/README.md

 > The last NeoVim config you'll never need.

-# Important
+## Important

-> new release this wednesday August 9th
+> new release v1

-will be making some changes to project based on feedback which change directory structure back to match original LazyVim structure
+made some changes to project based on feedback which changed directory structure back to match original LazyVim structure

-will make future updates and additions much easier and include a new colorscheme template 😊
+new builtin colorscheme "theme-daddy" which is used by default, can easily customize by adding your own theme, or just use as a template or example to learn from

+## About

 This is a config built with [LazyVim](https://github.com/LazyVim/LazyVim).